grafana/metrictank/docs/config.md

 tls-client-cert =
 # Client key for client authentication (use with -tls-enabled and -tls-client-cert)
 tls-client-key =
+# Whether to enable SASL
+sasl-enabled = false
+# The SASL mechanism configuration (possible values: SCRAM-SHA-256, SCRAM-SHA-512)
+sasl-mechanism =
+# Username for client authentication (use with -sasl-enabled and -sasl-password)
+sasl-username =
+# Password for client authentication (use with -sasl-enabled and -sasl-user)
+sasl-password =
 ```

 ## basic clustering settings ##